 Mobile Math Website

-Gauss-Jordan elimination applies elementary row operations to a matrix until a row-echelon form of the matrix is obtained; the same matrix process used for Gaussian elimination.
-The reduction process of Gauss-Jordan continues the reduction process beyond Gaussian elimination until a reduced row-echelon form is attained.
+Gauss-Jordan Elimination applies elementary row operations to a matrix until a row-echelon form of the matrix is obtained; the same matrix process used for Gaussian elimination.
+The reduction process of Gauss-Jordan continues the reduction process beyond Gaussian Elimination until a reduced row-echelon form is attained.

 The advantage of using matrices to solve systems of linear equations is that it is a procedural and rule-based process.
 When the rules are followed exactly, the solving of a complex system of linear equations, equations that each has multiple terms with coefficients, is simplified.

-To solve the following system of linear equations using Gauss-Jordan elimination:
+To solve the following system of linear equations using Gauss-Jordan Elimination:

 First write the linear equations system to be solved.